Xetibo/ReSet-Doc/sections/literature.typ

     )<base_plugin_architecture>],
 )

-The intention is that each plugin will offer three parts for ReSet.
+The intention is that each plugin can offer three parts for ReSet.
 The first part is the functionality itself, as an example, a monitor configuration plugin would need the ability to apply various resolutions to monitors.
 This functionality would then be offered by the plugin via a function or similar.

-The next part of the plugin is the DBus interface, this interface can be directly injected into the existing DBus server provided by the ReSet daemon, providing users with a seamless user interface, meaning users will not see the difference between a plugin interface, and the core interfaces provided by ReSet out of the box.
+The next part of the plugin is the DBus interface, this interface could be directly injected into the existing DBus server provided by the ReSet daemon, providing users with a seamless user interface, meaning users would not see the difference between a plugin interface, and the core interfaces provided by ReSet out of the box.

-The third part of a plugin is a user interface widget, which can be integrated into the ReSet user interface application.
-Notably, this is optional, as users can choose to not use the user interface, and instead interact with ReSet via DBus.
+The third part of a plugin is a user interface widget, which could be integrated into the ReSet user interface application.
+Notably, this is most likely optional, as users can choose to not use the user interface, and instead interact with ReSet via DBus.

 #subsection("Plugin System Variants")
 In this section, different variants of plugin systems are discussed.